 Guests can get a drink and a wood-fired pizza at the Eagle & The Owl Public House where they can play table shuffleboard too.
 For something heartier and fancier, have a hand-cut steak or rack of lamb at Ike’s Chophouse.
 Check out some live music, then head back to your room, located in one of the resort’s three lodges with views of the golf course or mountainside.
 Rooms have balconies or patios, coffee makers, and refrigerators.

 9. Mount Airy Casino Resort

-There’s also lots of eating options, from Guy Fieri’s Mt.
+There are also lots of eating options, from Guy Fieri’s Mt.
 Pocono Kitchen, to Lucky 8 Noodle & Sushi Bar, plus seven other restaurants, so you won’t go hungry.
-In terms of nightlife, hit the Gypsies Lounge club or the Glass Bar for drinks and entertainment.
+In terms of nightlife, hit the Gypsies Lounge Club or the Glass Bar for drinks and entertainment.
 Accommodations come with pillowtop beds, free high-speed Internet, leather chairs, a Keurig, and a mini-bar.

 10. The Hotel Hershey

 It is Pennsylvania after all, so this one’s gotta be on the list!
 With views of Hershey Valley, this historic resort has a AAA Four Diamond rating and guests can choose from rooms, suites, or cottages that include original artwork, outdoor patios, and parlor areas.
 Their cottages are the premium accommodation choice with marble bathrooms, stone hearths, and upscale furnishings.
 Referred to as the “Sweetest Place on Earth,” the town of Hershey offers guests a chance to visit Hersheypark, Hershey’s Chocolate World, and Hershey Gardens.